Decomposable Columns: Definition, Impact on Performance, and Workarounds

 What are Decomposable Columns?

-Still, if the column is used for data access, it should be decomposed into several columns, which can be utilized independently for indexed access.
-You will get increased performance because there will be fewer full table scans.
+If the column is being utilized for data access, it should be broken down into multiple columns.
+Each column can then be used independently for indexed access.
+This approach will lead to improved performance as there will be a reduction in full table scans.

 Here is an example: